henry3539/henry3539/README.md

 • Verify the algorithm's generalization ability based on point clouds of different fruit tree species

-• Published as first author in an SCI Q2 journal (Agriculture, 2025)
+• Published as first author in an SCI Q1 journal (Agriculture-Basel, 2025)

 2. BranchMatch: A fruit tree point cloud registration method based on local structural features